 The reality is much different, though, especially when you think outside-the-box to consider the many types of transportation jobs available.
 There are all sorts of transportation jobs that require driving, as well as those that don’t.

-If you imagine working in the transportation industry, you likely imagine being stuck behind a steering wheel for hours on end, watching miles of empty road in front of you and never being home to spend time with your family or sleep in your own bed.
+If you imagine working in the transportation industry, you likely imagine being stuck behind a steering wheel for hours on end, watching miles of empty road in front of you, and never being home to spend time with your family or sleep in your bed.

-There are also engineers and manufacturers with advanced skills and innovative ideas who are making a splash in the alternative and autonomous vehicles industries.
+There are also engineers and manufacturers with advanced skills and innovative ideas who are making a splash in the alternative and autonomous vehicles industries and transportation careers.

-If you’ve always been interested in transportation, there’s a world of jobs out there to consider.
+If you’ve always been interested in transportation careers, there’s a world of jobs out there to consider.

 Aircraft traffic controllers have extremely important jobs – they’re responsible for the safety of the aircraft and its passengers.
 This can make the job stressful, which is why aircraft controllers are eligible to retire earlier than most other workers.
 If an air traffic controller has at least 20 years of experience, they can retire at 50, and they’re required to retire by the age of 56.